aaronbloomfield/pdr/tutorials/other/ssh-scp.md

 * [reference `man` pages](https://en.wikipedia.org/wiki/Man_page) (a manual on how to use a command you are trying to run)
 * use a web browser + search engine to troubleshoot on your own (and then try the above suggestions again if needed)
-* keep your head up! you can do this :-)